Ancient Mukhya Praana [Anjaneya] Temple of Chennai

 Sri Rama Association and functions of the temple

-Again in 1976, a facelift was given to the temple by Sri Rama Association (Estd.
-1943) meeting the whole expenses.
-This Association, celebrates annual Sri Rama Navami Mahotsav, drafting erudite and reputed scholars from outside Tamilnadu, who give scintillating and masterly discourses during the nine day period, which includes Bhajans (Dasarapadas) daily after discourses.
-Note worthy item being Dharmopanayanam for poor boys on Sri Rama Navami day.
-Besides this a grand procession of Sri Rama's portrait, is taken out along the four mada streets of the famous Sri Parthasarathi Swami Temple.
-Besides Sri Rama Navami, Navaratri, Hanumad Jayanthi, Akshaiah Triteeya etc., are the days when people congregate in large number and volunteer their services.
+Mukhya Praana [Hanuman] temple, Hanumantharayan Kovil St, Triplicane, Chennai Again in 1976, a facelift was given to the temple by the Sri Rama Association (Estd.
+1943) which met the whole expenses.
+This Association, celebrates the annual Sri Rama Navami Mahotsav, draughting erudite and reputed scholars from outside Tamil Nadu who give scintillating and masterly discourses during the nine-day period, which includes Bhajans (Dasarapadas) daily after discourses.
+The noteworthy item is Dharmopanayanam for poor boys on Sri Rama Navami day.
+Besides this, a grand procession of Sri Rama's portrait is taken out along the four mada streets of the famous Sri Parthasarathi Swami Temple.
+Besides Sri Rama Navami, Navaratri, Hanumad Jayanthi, Akshaiah Triteeya, etc., are the days when people congregate in large numbers and volunteer their services.

 Kumbabhishekam

-Mukhya Praana is sustainer of life (life breath).
+Mukhya Praana is the sustainer of life (life breath).
 One who sits in the concourse of this temple and meditates feels elated and rejuvenated.

-|| Mukhya Praanantargata Sitapati Sri Ramachandra preeyataam ||
+|| Mukhya Praanantargata Sitapati Sri Ramachandra Preeyataam ||

 Experience